eic/epic.github.io/_collaboration/travel_support.md

 This page provides information on travel support opportunities available to members of the ePIC collaboration.

+{{ site.hr }}

 ##### Currently Available Travel Support Programs

+###### BNL Travel Support ######
+Brookhaven National Laboratory offers travel support for ePIC-related trips to (i) BNL for meetings, reviews, and detector-related work, as well as (ii) travel to ePIC collaboration meetings.
+To request travel support from BNL, please do the following:
+* Download the [editable PDF form]({{ '/assets/forms/BNL_TravelSupportRequestForm.pdf' | relative_url }}){:target="_blank"}
-* **BNL Travel Support**:  Brookhaven National Laboratory offers travel support for ePIC-related trips to (i) BNL for meetings, reviews, and detector-related work, as well as (ii) travel to ePIC collaboration meetings.
-To request travel support from BNL, please download the [travel support request form](https://).
-Complete the form and obtain a support letter from your supervisor or group leader which should also explain why financial support is needed.
-Submit both documents to Rachel Inguanta at irachel@bnl.gov.
-BNL will review your request and notify you in a timely manner regarding the availability and level of support, which may vary as outlined in the form.
+* Complete the form and obtain a support letter from your supervisor or group leader, which should also explain why financial support is needed.
+Submit both documents to Rachel Inguanta at <irachel@bnl.gov>.

+BNL will review
+your request and notify you in a timely manner regarding the availability and level of support, which may vary as outlined in the form.